PyColors/JavaScript/Data structures/README.md

 There are **multiple different types** of data structures and each type of data structure represents a different **way** of organizing the data that is **stored**.

-## Why are there different types of daa structures?
+## Why are there different types of data structures?

 **Each** data structures has its own **strengths** and its own **weaknesses**.